TugboatQA/docs/building-a-preview/index.md

 - **Stopped:** When you've used the Action -> Stop option, you'll see a `stopped` status in red to indicate that the Preview has successfully stopped [services](../setting-up-services/index.md).
+- **Suspended** - When Previews have been inactive for a period of time, you'll see a `suspended` status.
+Any incoming HTTP request to the preview will automatically start it again.
-- **Failed:** When a Preview build, rebuild or refresh can't complete, you'll see a `failed` status in red.
-For help with a `failed` preview, take a look at our [troubleshooting](../setting-up-services/index.md) docs, or go to our [Help and Support](../help-and-support/index.md) page to join our Slack support channel or email us.
+- **Failed:** When something goes wrong during the the last action that was taken on the Preview, you'll see a `failed` status in red.
+Details should be available in the Preview's activity logs.
+Sometimes a failed Preview can be recovered by resetting it.
+For more help with a `failed` preview, take a look at our [troubleshooting](../setting-up-services/index.md) docs, or go to our [Help and Support](../help-and-support/index.md) page to join our Slack support channel or email us.
+- **Unavailable** - When something goes wrong trying to load the Preview, you may see an `unavailable` status.
+This usually indicates an internal Tugboat error.
+[Resetting](#reset) a Preview often fixes this.
+- **Canceled** - When you cancel a Preview while it's building, you'll see a `canceled` status in red.

+### Service states

+A Service could be in any of the above states, as well as:

+- **Committing** - Tugboat is currently taking a snapshot of the current state of the Service.
+- **Waiting** - Tugboat is performing some operation on the Service's repo, and the Service is waiting for its turn.

 ## Set a Base Preview